OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 - "Due to organizational policies, you can’t access this resource from this untrusted device."
 - "We can't find this script.
 It may have been deleted by another user."
 (If your version of Excel is older.)
-- "We weren't able to load your script.
-Please try again."
-(If your version of Excel is older.)

 ## API support on older Excel versions